n0t-a-username/3.5d-Skin-Docs/README.md

 | `cape`               | Cape physics                               |
 | `look_at_target`     | Head rotation                              |

 - Please note almost every animation channel in the player.entity.json file can be used inside the ``skins.json`` file.
+The list above only shows the most commonly used animation in this method of skin modifications.

 ---